 Today, computers use transistors to store and manipulate data.
-The power of a computer processor depends on how many transistors are placed on its chip or CPU.
+The power of a computer processor largely depends on how many transistors are placed on its chip or central processing unit (CPU).
 Like the vacuum tube, transistors have an off or on state.
 When the transistor is off, its value is 0.
-If the transistor is on, its value is 1.
-At the time of this writing, the A10 processor powers the iPhone 7 and 7S Plus, has a 4-core ARM processor with approximately 3.3 billion transistors, up from 149 million transistors on the A4 and the first iPad.
-The A10 processor is 120x times faster than the original iPhone.
-Figure 3-1 shows the processor that was in iPhone 4 and the first iPad.
+When the transistor is on, its value is 1.
+Apple's A8 processor, which was introduced with the iPhone 6, has a dual-core ARM processor with more than 2 billion transistors (see Figure 3-1).
+This was up from 200 million transistors from the A5 processor and up from 149 million transistors on the A4 processor that was in the iPhone 4 and the first iPad.

 Figure 3-1.
-Apple's proprietary A10 processor
+Apple's proprietary A8 processor (Source: Wikipedia)